robotix/2020.robotix.in/FAQ/auto-event.md

 ---
 layout: post
-title: "Cubiscan FAQs"
+title: "Autonomous Event FAQs"
-permalink: /event/cubiscan/faq/
+permalink: /event/auto-event/faq/
 ---

 **Q: How do I register for the event?
 Is there any abstract submission for the event?**